IFRS 15 Explained: A Simple 5-Step Guide

 To tackle this, you’ll need to lean on data.
 IFRS 15 allows you to use either the "expected value" (a weighted average of possible outcomes) or the "most likely amount" method.
 The right choice depends on your contract type.
 Whichever you use, your estimate must be based on solid historical data and market information.
 This is where having a system that provides real-time analytics becomes invaluable for making accurate projections.

-Challenge: Updating Your Systems and Processes
+Challenge: Updating Your Current Systems and Processes

 Let's be honest: spreadsheets can't keep up with IFRS 15.
 Manually tracking performance obligations, allocating transaction prices, and managing contract modifications across hundreds or thousands of contracts is a recipe for errors and wasted time.
 Many companies find their existing accounting software and ERPs aren't equipped to handle the new standard's demands either.